leomotors/leomotors/README.md

 🏫 Studying at Triam Udom Suksa School (TU82) in Math&Science

+🏆 POSN Olympic Student - Is representative of Bangkok and will attend in TOI 17 this December

-💻 Programming since 14 Yrs Old
+💻 Programming since 14 Yrs Old / Year 9

 👨‍💻 C・C++・Python (<a href="https://github.com/Leomotors/Leomotors/blob/main/LanguageSkill.md">More Info</a>)